ajeldorado/falco-python/README.md

 Fast Linearized Coronagraph Optimizer (FALCO) in Python 3

 **********************************************
-              UNDER DEVELOPMENT
+### DOCUMENTATION UNDER DEVELOPMENT

-- If you want to get started with FALCO in Python now, use the branch named development.
+* The only non-standard library you need is PROPER, available only via download here: https://sourceforge.net/projects/proper-library/
-- The branch development will be merged into master once some more cleanup is performed.
+* To get started, add PROPER and falco-python to your PYTHONPATH.
+Then try running some scripts in the falco-python/examples/ folder starting with EXAMPLE_main* or demo_*.
-- The Lyot coronagraph and vortex coronagraph modes are now operational and have been validated against the MATLAB versions.
+* The Lyot coronagraph and vortex coronagraph modes are now operational and have been validated against the MATLAB versions.
 **********************************************